SENSUIKAN!

 18 February 1942:

-Departs Kwajalein with the I-72.
+Departs Kwajalein with I-72.

 20 February 1942:

-Vice Admiral Wilson Brown Jr.'s (later President Roosevelt's Naval Aide) Task Force 11's USS LEXINGTON, (CV-2) is en route to attack Rabaul, but is spotted by a Kawanishi H6K "Mavis" flying boat of the Yokohama Kokutai.
+Vice Admiral Wilson Brown Jr.'s (later President Roosevelt's Naval Aide) Task Force 11's USS LEXINGTON (CV-2) is en route to attack Rabaul, but is spotted by a Kawanishi H6K "Mavis" flying boat of the Yokohama Kokutai.
 Since surprise is lost, the American attack is cancelled.
 TF 11 is attacked off Bougainville by naval land-based bombers of the 4th Kokutai, but they are beaten off with heavy losses.

-The I-71 and I-72 are diverted E of Wake Island.
+I-71 and I-72 are diverted E of Wake Island.

 6 March 1942:

-The I-71 arrives at Kure.
+I-71 arrives at Kure.

 15 April 1942: